zer0cache/matic-docs/docs/develop/chainstack.md

 ## Initialize with Foundry

-In your project directory, run `foundry init`.
+To create a boilerplate project, navigate to your project directory and run:

-This will create a boilerplate project.
+`foundry init`.

 ## Fund Your Account